amoe/lotdd/notes.md

 assumptions and get output.
 These should probably be removed before you merge the tests to production.
 These are prefixed with `EXPECT`, eg `EXPECT_THAT`.

+Demos using AllOf to match multiple hamcrest matchers.

+    string actual = string("al") + "pha";
+    ASSERT_THAT(
+        actual,
+        AllOf(StartsWith("al"), EndsWith("ha"), Ne("aloha"))
+    );

+Rule of thumb: use the most explicit assertion that you can, so don't say Gt(0) if it has to equal exactly 3.
+And you should generally know this from the test.
+You should use Eq most of the time.
+Not using Eq is sort of a code smell.

+When comparing floats, you must use DoubleEq which will use 'ULP' equality.